 - The Responsorial Psalm.
 The Psalms are the record of Israel’s lived experience of their relationship with God in all kind of conditions and emotions; songs of affliction, of joy, of frustration, of hope and trust, of lament, and of celebration.

-- The New Testament Reading follows, which gives us the inspired scriptural explication of the Christian mystery as it unfolded into the principles of the Christian life.
+- The New Testament Reading follows, which gives us the inspired account of the Christian mystery as it unfolded in the first century, laying out the essential principles of the Christian life.

 - The Gospel.
 We Stand.
 The Gospel reading then comes from one of the four Gospel books, each of which was written to a particular community by a particular author.
 They are not historical in our modern sense of the word, but an interpreted history of the life of Christ, inspired to be fruitful for all generations.